Submission Deadline: June 19, 2019

 - Click Complete My Submission.
 You have completed your submission and should receive a confirmation email for verification.

 Following the double-blind review process, the Review Committee makes final acceptance decisions.
 All authors will be notified of the status of their submission and will receive comments from their reviewers.
-Accepted abstracts will be invited to expand on their research and submit a full paper or project for a second peer-review.
+Accepted abstracts will be invited to expand on their research and submit a full paper (up to 4,000 words & 5 images) or project (up to 1,000 words & 10-images) for a second peer-review.

 ANNUAL MEETING TOPICS